syncfusion-content/blazor-docs/blazor/diagram-component/bpmn-shapes/bpmn-data-source.md

         nodes = new DiagramObjectCollection<Node>();
         Node node = new Node()
         {
-            // Position of the node
+            // Position of the node.
             OffsetX = 100,
             OffsetY = 100,
-            // Size of the node
+            // Size of the node.
             Width = 100,
             Height = 100,
-            // Unique Id of the node
+            // Unique Id of the node.
             ID = "node1",
-            // Sets type to Bpmn and shape to DataSource Shape = new BpmnShape()
+            // Sets type to Bpmn and shape to DataSource.
+            Shape = new BpmnShape()
             {
                 Type = Shapes.Bpmn,